 Outcomes and Labor Market

 The CMC Outcomes and Labor Market Dashboard provides a holistic portrait of CMC student outcomes by pulling in data from the National Student Clearinghouse, the Bureau of Labor Statistics, EMSI, IPEDS and The Outcomes Survey.
-This inaugural version is based on the 2017-2018 academic year.

 Measures include student headcount and FTE, concurrent enrollment, diversity, annual cost per student, and developmental education.
 Data snapshots are obtained beginning with the current academic year at census.
 The current year data will be refreshed at the end of the fall and spring terms.